Submissions

 1) text of the article (title, abstract, keywords, bibliography) without the author's data;

-2) brief bio of the author and abovementioned personal data;
+2) brief bio of the author (examples at the end of each annual) and abovementioned personal data;

 3) a scan of the signed author's statement (downloadable at the bottom of this page).